worldbank/gld/Support/B - Country Survey Details/TUN/ENPE/Industry.md

 # Industry classification
 The Tunisia ENPE uses the Nomenclature des Activitées Tunisiennes (NAT) to classify industries.
-However, the industry codes in the raw datasets use two-digit classification that does not align with the NAT, except for the 2001 survey, which only had the
+However, the industry codes in the raw datasets denote a two-digit classification that does not align with the NAT, except for the 2001 survey, which only had the
 3 digit NAT codes available.
 We use the correspondence table below recreated from other years when both 3 digit NAT codes and two-digit aggregated classification are available.